Jen Varney Registered MBAC Interest in Domestic Abuse

 Ultimately, I believe we’re all unique, so each individual responds differently to the therapeutic environment.
 In other words, there’s no right or wrong way – it’s about helping you find your way.
 For me, it’s the only way to happier, healthier times.

-To find out more about Carefull Counselling, and to discuss ways we can find better connections, balance and personal happiness together, get in touch.
+To find out more about counselling, and to discuss ways we can find better connections, balance and personal happiness together, get in touch.

 Training, qualifications & experience